venveo/Subscribe/readme.md

 * Mailchimp specific settings: Double Opt In, Welcome Email, Update Existing Subscriptions

+_NB.
+If you have services that you would like to add, just shout, so long as they have a decent robust API we will look to get them added._

 ## Installation

 To install Subscribe, follow these steps:

 1. Upload the fruitsubscribe/ folder to your craft/plugins/ folder.
 2. Go to Settings > Plugins from your Craft control panel and install the Subscribe plugin.
-3. Hit Subscribe, switch it on and set it up.
+3. Hit Subscribe, switch on the services you need and set them up.

 ## Roadmap